Posted November 16, 2020

 - We are unable to offer nursery care, in person Grace Place, or in person youth activities at the church at this time.
 Children will need to remain with their parents.

 - Professional cleaners will be scheduled to clean before and after each service which includes the sanctuary, narthex, and restrooms.

-- Holy Communion will be available should you choose to partake.
-If you choose to decline, you can receive a blessing.
+- Holy Communion will be available.
+See our Communion Statement.
+If you choose to decline, you can come forward to receive a blessing.